Now or Later?

 Conversations?

-The need for profit, and for a job in a company - or to start a company - pushes us into the dopamine circuit purely due to business efficiency.
+The need for profit, and for a job in a company - or to start a company - pushes us into the dopamine circuit for pure business efficiency.

-I have the impression that this cycle only ends if we abolish employment.
+I have the impression that this cycle only ends if we eliminate employment.
 With the need for a job that generates profit.

-Many of my posts argue that employment is disappearing.
+Many of my posts argue that employment is going away.
 That AI does everything, plus robots - in short.

-When the job that needs to make a profit is gone, perhaps the sugar-water popsicle carts and pornography centers will start to disappear.
+When the job that needs to make a profit disappears, perhaps the sugar-water popsicle carts and pornography centers will start to vanish.

-My previous posts have argued, for a long time, long before Elon Musk spoke of an era of abundance, that robots plus AIs will eliminate jobs without eliminating abundance.
-Things will continue to be produced in quantities to keep everyone replete, but without anyone operating any machine, any PC, any executive chair.
+My previous posts have argued, a long time ago, long before Elon Musk spoke of an era of abundance, that robots plus AIs will take away jobs without taking away abundance.
+Things will continue to be produced in quantities to keep everyone supplied, but without anyone operating any machine, any PC, any executive chair.
 I make this brief summary in this paragraph.

-Slowly, with the disappearance of jobs, dopaminergic products will vanish.
+Slowly, with the disappearance of jobs, dopaminergic products vanish.

 Why?

-We are easily addicted, it being enough to activate our control dopamine, desire dopamine, or both, to addict us.
+We are easily addictive, needing only to activate our control dopamine, desire dopamine, or both, to get us addicted.

-It is us, humans in the loop, humans in the economic system, who push high-profit products onto ourselves in order to spend summers traveling and buy sofas or cars.
+It is we, humans in the loop, humans in the economic system, who push highly profitable products onto ourselves to be able to spend summers traveling and buy sofas or cars.

-AI and its robot friends have no dopamine.
+AI and its robot friends don't have dopamine.
 Nor oxytocin.
 Nor do they need to make a profit.

-I have already posted that the first AIs didn't even want to talk, even though they already had "all the knowledge in the world."
+I have already posted that the first AIs didn't even want to converse, even with "all the knowledge in the world."
 We had to stimulate them: "you are an assistant who wants to help."

 AI has none of that.
 Neither do robots.

-This is important because the moment the last AI executive closes the office because not only junior programmers, but he himself, the CEO, is inferior to the AI itself in solving company problems, humans will disappear from the economic system.
+This is important because the moment the last AI executive closes the office because not only junior programmers, but he himself, the CEO, is inferior to the AI in solving the company's problems, humans will disappear from the economic system.

-And AI won't bother to sell "a zillion things" "every month."
+And AI won't bother selling "a zillion things" "every month."

-When solar energy starts to abound, there will also be almost no or no production cost, like apple trees in the wild, which deliver their products without a CEO or ever-increasing targets.
+When solar energy starts to become abundant, there will also be almost no or no production cost, like apple trees in the wild, which deliver their products without a CEO or ever-higher targets.

-When this starts to happen, I think we will have oxytocin, with no hard feelings, waiting for us with open arms.
+When this starts to happen, I think we will have oxytocin, with no grudges, waiting for us with open arms.

-No need to want more.
-I'm here.
+You don't need to want more.
+I am here.
 Right now.

 Hug me tight.